Pump Centre Council Terms of Reference (ToR) summary

 The elected places on the Pump Centre Council are allocated to the Member company and not to the individual Council Member.

-- Provide input to the development and implementation of Pump Centre policy and strategy on behalf of the membership.
-The primary responsibility for formulating the strategy and policy rests with the Chair and Manager.
+Assist with the development and implementation of Pump Centre policy and strategy on behalf of the membership.
+The primary responsibility for formulation of the strategy and policy rests with the Chair and Pump Centre Manager.

-- Contribute to the performance and growth of the Pump Centre and the achievement of its objectives.
+Contribute to the performance of the Pump Centre and achievement of its objectives.

-- Be proactive in identifying opportunities for the development of Pump Centre services to the benefit of the membership.
+Identify opportunities for development of the Pump Centre services to the benefit of the membership.

 - Be ambassadors for the Pump Centre and promote it whenever possible.